 Why How You Split Your Documents Matters More Than You Think

-In this post, I’ll walk you through building a RAG system that compares two chunking strategies side by side - naive fixed-size chunking versus layout-aware chunking - and show you why the difference matters far more than most tutorials let on.
+This post walks through building a RAG system that compares two chunking strategies side by side: naive fixed-size chunking versus layout-aware chunking.
+The difference matters far more than most tutorials let on.

 The Chunking Problem Nobody Talks About

-Most RAG tutorials gloss over chunking.
-They’ll show you a quick text.slice() or a LangChain RecursiveCharacterTextSplitter and move on to the “interesting” parts: embeddings, vector databases, prompt engineering.
-But chunking is the interesting part - or at least, the part where things quietly go wrong.
+Most RAG tutorials glaze over chunking.
+They’ll show you a quick text.slice() or a LangChain RecursiveCharacterTextSplitter and sprint towards the “interesting” parts: embeddings, vector databases, prompt engineering.
+But chunking is the interesting part.
+It’s where things quietly fall apart.

-When you chunk a document naively - splitting it into fixed-size character blocks - you’re making an implicit assumption: that semantic boundaries align with character counts.
+When you chunk a document naively (splitting it into fixed-size character blocks) you’re making an implicit assumption: that semantic boundaries align with character counts.
 They don’t.
-A 250-character window doesn’t care that it just sliced a table row in half, separated a policy title from its description, or split “12 weeks of paid leave” across two chunks where one chunk says “12 weeks of” and the other says “paid leave for employees who…”.
+A 250-character window doesn’t care that it just sliced a table row in half, ripped a policy title from its description, or split “12 weeks of paid leave” across two chunks where one says “12 weeks of” and the other says “paid leave for employees who…”.

 The retrieval step then dutifully finds the most similar chunk to your query, but that chunk is missing half the answer.
-The LLM does its best with what it gets, but it’s working with a broken context.
-Garbage in, garbage out - except here, it’s fragmented in, hallucinated out.
+The LLM does its best with what it gets.
+Fragmented context in, hallucinated answers out.

 Two Strategies, One Pipeline